CAGE: Curvature-Aware Gradient Estimation For Accurate Quantization-Aware Training: Abstract

 \section{Abstract}

 Despite significant work on low-bit quantization-aware training (QAT), there is still an accuracy gap between such techniques and native training.
-To address this, we introduce \textbf{\methodname{}} (Curvature-Aware Gradient Estimation), a new QAT method that augments the straight-through estimator (STE) gradient with a curvature-aware correction designed to counteract the loss increase induced by quantization. \methodname{} is derived from a multi-objective view of QAT that balances loss minimization with adherence to quantization constraints, yielding a principled correction term that depends on local curvature information.
-On the theoretical side, we introduce the notion of Pareto-optimal solutions for quantized optimization, and establish that \methodname{} yields strong convergence guarantees in the smooth non-convex setting.
+To address this, we introduce CAGE (Curvature-Aware Gradient Estimation), a new QAT method that augments the straight-through estimator (STE) gradient with a curvature-aware correction designed to counteract the loss increase induced by quantization.
+CAGE is derived from a multi-objective view of QAT that balances loss minimization with the quantization constraints, yielding a principled correction term that depends on local curvature information.
+On the theoretical side, we introduce the notion of Pareto-optimal solutions for quantized optimization, and establish that CAGE yields strong convergence guarantees in the smooth non-convex setting.
 In terms of implementation, our approach is optimizer-agnostic, but we provide a highly-efficient implementation that leverages Adam statistics.
-When pre-training Llama-style models of up to 800M-parameters, \methodname{} \emph{recovers over 10\% of the quantization-induced loss increase} in the W4A4 regime over outlier-mitigation methods.
-These results indicate that curvature-aware gradient corrections can bridge the remaining performance gap beyond current outlier-handling methods.
+CAGE significantly improves upon the prior state-of-the-art methods in terms of accuracy, for similar computational cost: for QAT fine-tuning, it halves the compression accuracy loss relative to the prior best method, while for QAT pre-training of Llama models, its accuracy for 3-bit weights-and-activations (W3A3) matches the accuracy achieved at \emph{4-bits} (W4A4) with the prior best method.
+The official implementation can be found over \href{https://github.com/IST-DASLab/CAGE}{\texttt{https://github.com/IST-DASLab/CAGE}}.